sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 # Configuration

-The hud must be set from the CMS menu of the OSD or from the CLI in the Configurator.
+The HUD must be set from the CMS menu of the OSD or from the CLI in the Configurator.

-**Important!** The Hud is a sub-set of the crosshair, it's designed this way because the crosshair is the origin/reference for anything hud-related.
+**Important!** The HUD is a sub-set of the crosshair, it's designed this way because the crosshair is the origin/reference for anything hud-related.

-- So make sure you have the crosshair enabled and displayed in the OSD tab of the Configurator, if you wish to display any HUD related information, including the Craft Radar.
+- So make sure you enable the Crosshair in the configurator OSD tab, if you wish to display any HUD related information, including the Craft Radar.
-- You are NOT required to select the crosshair if you use the `INAV radar fixed` element.
+- You are NOT required to select the Crosshair if you use the `INAV radar fixed` element.
 Its selected in the OSD tab under **Maps & Radar**.
-It     can be beneficial when using the Craft Radar with multicopter platforms.
+It     can be beneficial when using the Craft Radar on multicopter platforms.

 It is not recommended to have any of the legacy map or 2D-view items displayed in your OSD, as this could cause overlaps on the screen.
-In order for the hud to display in "3D" where the POI is, it needs to know few things about your FPV camera :
+In order for the HUD to display in "3D" where the POI is, it needs to know few things about your FPV camera :

-In the CMS/OSD menu, go to OSD > Hud >...
+In the CMS/OSD menu, go to OSD > HUD >...

 ### Crosshair style
 To choose between 7 different types of crosshairs.